 Instructors may request that the library scan designated pages of a book in accordance with United States Copyright Law using the library’s Scan & Deliver service, available through interlibrary loan (ILL).
 These requests are placed like regular ILL requests and delivered to the instructor as downloadable PDF files.
 Once scanned, the instructor may place the PDF file on electronic reserve using the Canvas course management system.
 Canvas allows instructors to place scanned copies of articles and item chapters in PDF format on individual class web pages.
 Like physical course reserve items, scanned copies on electronic reserves must comply with United States Copyright Law.
 For more information about Canvas, contact the Innovative Learning Center at (504) 862-8594 or firstname.lastname@example.org.

-Instructors may see general guidelines for submission timelines and available loan periods below.
-However, to ensure that textbooks are available for students on the first day of class, please submit your form no less than seven (7) days before classes begin.
+To ensure that instructor’s copies of textbooks are available for students on the first day of class, please submit the form (and materials) no less than seven (7) days before classes begin.
 Note that items on reserve will have labels placed on the front and barcodes in the back.
 These labels will remain on the items when they are returned to instructors.

 If instructors wish to scan a single chapter of a textbook, see above (under Articles & Book Chapters).